The length of a minimal synchronizing word and the \v{C}erny conjecture

 If there exists a path in an automaton from the state $\bf p$ to the state $\bf q$ and the edges of the path are consecutively labelled by $\sigma_1, ..., \sigma_k$, then for $s=\sigma_1...\sigma_k \in \Sigma^+$ let us write ${\bf q}={\bf p}s$.

-Let $Ps$ be the set of states ${\bf q}={\bf p}s$ for all ${\bf p}$ from the subset $P$ of states and $s \in \Sigma^+$.
-Let $\Gamma s$ denote the set $Ps$ for the set $P$ of all states of the automaton.
+Let $Px$ be the set of states ${\bf q}={\bf p}x$ for all ${\bf p}$ from the subset $P$ of states and $x \in \Sigma^+$.
+Let $Ax$ denote the set $Px$ for the set $P$ of all states of the automaton.

-A word $v \in \Sigma^+ $ is called a {\it synchronizing (reset, magic, recurrent, directable}) word of an automaton $A$ with transition graph $\Gamma$ if $|\Gamma v|=1$.
-An automaton (and its transition graph) possessing a synchronizing word is called {\it synchronizing}.
+A word $s \in \Sigma^+ $ is called a {\it synchronizing (reset, magic, recurrent, homing, directable)} word of an automaton $A$ with underlying graph $\Gamma$ if $|As|=1$.
+The word $s$ below denotes minimal synchronizing word such that for a state $\bf q$ $As=\bf q$.